Project

 Actions #41

-Updated by Heiko Robert about 3 years ago
+Updated by Heiko Robert over 3 years ago

 I found your protocol whitelist definition in lib/redmine/wiki_formatting/common_mark/sanitization_filter.rb but that seems not to work as expected.
 Even when trying to use ftp which is in your whitelist no link will be rendered